rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### Exchange flow

-The flow of exchange is different in each direction and require different steps from the user.
+The flow of exchange is different in each direction and requires different steps from the user.

 #### Tokenisation